What is the true meaning of Setsubun? The Meaning of Bean-throwing, How to do it, and What to eat

 The True Meaning of Setsubun

 Many of you may have been familiar with Setsubun since childhood as one of the annual events of the year.
-At the Setsubun-e ceremony held at shrines every year, roasted beans are thrown to pray for a good harvest and to drive away evil spirits.
+At Setsubun-e, a ceremony held every year at shrines, roasted beans are thrown to pray for a good harvest and to drive away evil spirits.
 First, let us introduce the true meaning of Setsubun.

 The original meaning of the word "Setsubun